 What are some of the characteristics of a good big game skinning knife?
-I have used these knives extensively and they work really well.
+I’ve used these skinning knives extensively and they work really well.
+Warning: this content contains photos of butchering animals as part of learning survival skills.

 by Leon Pantenburg

 Even if you don’t hunt, and have no plans to start, a prepper/survivalist needs a set of butchering tools.
-When the shinola hits the fan, you may need to butcher and process a large animal such as a cow, pig, horse, bison, goat etc. With the correct tools and some basic knife skills, this is not a big deal.
-Without the right knives, that task may become odious and near-impossible drudgery.
+Skinning and butchering a large animal is a basic skill our ancestors well understood – and a skill we should all know for long term survival.
+You can even save big $$ on buying a half a domestic animal and dressing it out.
+Learn now to process a pig, horse, bison, goat, or quarter of something worth eating.
+With the correct tools and some basic knife skills, this is not as intimidating as it seems.
+Without the right knives, that task may become odious and near-impossible drudgery – not to mention wasting good meat.

 Our ancestors skinned mammoths and other very large animals with small, sharp rocks.
 In an emergency, you could probably skin a large animal with a tiny Swiss Army Knife Classic or a pocket knife.
-For that matter, a standard box cutter would probably work OK.
-My Cold Steel SRK survival knife helped skin several deer and elk, and it worked fine.
+But, my Cold Steel SRK survival knife helped skin several deer and elk, and it worked great.
 But who wants to just get by?
+Here’s a list of my favorite skinning knives.

 Every successful hunter has an opinion and here’s what I look for in a skinning knife:

-- Comfortable handle: A skinner will be used a lot, for extended periods of time.
+• Comfortable handle: A skinner will be used a lot, for extended periods of time.
 The handle that fits your hand allows you to work comfortably.
-(Here is how to measure your hand to fit a handle.)

-- Quality steel: This goes without saying.
+• Quality steel: This goes without saying.
+Choose a knife with excellent steel that holds its edge.
 A knife that must frequently be re-sharpened will take more time to use.
 Also, it will dull quicker, making it an unsafe tool.
-Best steel
+Read this post on choosing a knife with the best steel

-- Size: This is a personal choice.
-I usually take two different-sized skinners in my daypack, because I can.
-I want a five-to-six inch blade on the larger knife, and a smaller knife with a two-to-three inch blade.
-These will be used in different parts of carcass.
+• Size: This is a personal choice.
+I usually take two different-sized skinners in my daypack.
+I want a five-to-six inch blade on the larger knife and a smaller knife with a two-to-three inch blade.
+These two knives will be used in different parts of carcass.

-- No replaceable blades: Your best chance for getting in a survival situation is when you’re big game hunting.
-The replaceable blade knives are not sturdy enough to be survival knives – and are you going to pack out the dull blades?
-I hope so.
-Invest in a quality knife with good steel, and you won’t need to be resharpening or switching blades while processing a carcass.
+• No replaceable blades: You have a high chance for getting in an emergency survival situation when you’re big game hunting in the back country.
+The replaceable blade knives are not sturdy enough to be survival knives, and finding replacement blades could be impossible.
+Also, you need to pack out the dull blades.
+Invest in a quality knife with good steel and you won’t need to be resharpening or switching blades while processing a carcass.

 Here are three types of knives I carry for big game hunting in the backcountry.

-Obviously, I can’t test every skinner, and there isn’t even enough room to review all the skinning knives I have used over the years.
-The following skinners have proven themselves at many camp skinning racks.
-They are listed in a random, disorganized fashion, with no ranking of quality or usefulness.
+I can’t test every skinning knife out there nor can I review all the skinning knives I’ve used over the years – But the following skinners are my favorites and have proven themselves at many camp skinning racks.
+They are listed below in no ranking order – just the best I’ve had.

-Grandpa’s butcher knife: My grandfather, Leo Wirth, was a farmer and part-time butcher.
+Number 1: Grandpa’s butcher knife: My grandfather, Leo Wirth, was a farmer and part-time butcher.
 One of my earliest childhood memories was watching Leo skin a pig at a butchering.
-During the Great Depression in the 1930s Leo would travel to other Iowa farms and butcher and process cattle, hogs, goats or whatever.
-He had a full compliment of butchering tools, hand made by his brother, John Wirth, who was a blacksmith in Boone, Iowa.
+During the Great Depression, Leo would travel to other Iowa farms and butcher cattle, hogs, goats or whatever they had.
+He had a full set of butchering tools, handmade by his brother, John Wirth, who was a blacksmith in Boone, Iowa.
 John used the steel from a Model T Ford to craft the implements to Leo’s specifications.

 The J. Russell & Co factory was started in 1832-34 to make butcher and kitchen knives.
 During the era of the fur trade, close to 60,000 Russell knives per year were shipped to the West.
 Among the most popular patterns were the scalper, butcher and skinner.
 These are available today, and are a great low-cost, no-frills working tool.
 Fur Trade knives